Chairman of struggling Ericsson to stand down

-STOCKHOLM Leif Johansson, chairman of Sweden's Ericsson , plans to quit before the company's annual meeting in 2018 as the struggling mobile equipment firm tries to restore profitability.
+STOCKHOLM (Reuters) - Leif Johansson, chairman of Sweden's Ericsson , plans to quit before the company's annual meeting in 2018 as the struggling mobile equipment firm tries to restore profitability.

 Cheaper Chinese rivals have ousted Ericsson as the biggest player in the mobile equipment market while its attempt to boost revenues by broadening its client base to include utilities, transport firms and media companies has been an expensive failure.